 TSC 101 is a continuation of TSC 100.
 Students receive additional practice in oxygen-acetylene and arc welding, brazing and cutting as well as shield metal arc welding (AC/DC).
-Laboratory will consist of exercises in oxy-acetylene and arc welding.
-Simple projects may be introduced.
-Prerequisite: TSC 100.
+Laboratory will consist of exercises

 TSC 106 Applied Welding (3)